-Northern Bahamas brace for new storm, hampering Dorian relief
+Bahamas relief operation frustrated by approach of new storm

 Officials have erected large tents in Nassau to house those made homeless by Dorian.
 They plan to erect tent cities on Abaco to shelter up to 4,000 people.

-Reporting by Zach Fagenson in Nassau; additional reporting by Andrew Hay in Taos, New Mexico, Dan Whitcomb in Los Angeles, Brendan O'Brien in Chicago and Rich McKay in Atlanta; editing by Jason Neely and David Gregorio
+Reporting by Zach Fagenson in Nassau; additional reporting by Andrew Hay in Taos, New Mexico, Dan Whitcomb in Los Angeles, Brendan O'Brien in Chicago, Gabriella Borter in New York and Rich McKay in Atlanta; editing by Jason Neely and David Gregorio